partypyro/TicTacToe-MiniMax/README.md

 ## About
-This Python program provices a simple, graphical implementation of a Tic-Tac-Toe game in Python using PyGame, with automatic winner detection.
+This Python program provides a simple, graphical implementation of a Tic-Tac-Toe game in Python using PyGame, with automatic winner detection.
 Additionally, it adds an AI agent that solves the game of Tic-Tac-Toe using a recursive tree search and minimax algorithm.

 ## Built with
 Python 3.8 and the PyGame library